lnxpy/hashnode/cl6ryvqz70aicgenv5del93tr.md

 ```

 ### Final Word
-Hope this quick walking-through guide helped you build your first PlanetScale database and connect your Django project to it.
+Hope this quick walk-through guide helped you build your first PlanetScale database and connect your Django project to it.